Software has become critical to almost every organization’s success. In order to stay relevant and…

-How digital adoption of analog techniques kept business analysts productive during the COVID-19 pandemic
+How digital adoption of analog techniques kept business analysts productive during and after the COVID-19 pandemic

 Two of the business analyst’s most ubiquitous responsibilities are building and maintaining relationships with colleagues and stakeholders and collaborating to surface and develop ideas from cross-functional teams to develop project or product requirements.
 Often, collaboration takes the form of whiteboard sessions or sticky note exercises with groups of workshop participants.